 …a properly defined customer problem is one of two essential variables of the equation for successful innovation.

-…we dramatically reduce the failure rate of product/service launches if the solutions is rooted in true consumer needs.
+…we dramatically reduce the failure rate of product/service launches if the solutions are rooted in true consumer needs.

-Why are we still prioritising solutions over problems?
+Why are we still prioritizing solutions over problems?

 The need for quick results.
 Failing fast vs. getting it right.

 Digging deep, reframing the problem, and empathizing with users cost time and money.
 This is what companies see when they have to invest in a prior phase than actually building the solution.
 But this is one of the reasons why 95% of new product launches fail** and 94% of global executives are unsatisfied with the performance of their business in the area of innovation.***

 Ideation is not, and never was, the first step in building a solution.
 You are reducing the failure rate and the associated costs in the long run if you are familiar with the nature of the topic and decomposed the user’s needs in a systematic way.

 2. Solution bias